-In 2012, Waverley welcomed two Officer cadets onboard the ship and provided essential training and valuable sea time to enable them to progress their career at sea.
-Through the winter, we have been working in partnership with the Weir Group who have placed apprentices on board.
-Each apprentice has been given exposure to a broad range of marine engineering disciplines and have been provided a strong foundation for their future careers.
+Since the Academy’s launch, Waverley welcomed two Officer cadets onboard the ship and provided essential training and valuable sea time to enable them to progress their career at sea.
+Through the winter seasons, we have worked in partnership with the Weir Group who have placed apprentices on board.
+Each apprentice was given exposure to a broad range of marine engineering disciplines and have been provided with a strong foundation for their future careers.

 All this has been achieved by using our own funds, however the cost of training has increased significantly over the years and we have pulled all our resources together and have officially launched the Waverley Academy.
 We are seeking funding to support this initiative.